Introduction

 QFilter

-in your code, you will receive the following warning: - The Filter Label is available as an attribute (i.e.,
+in your code, you will receive the following warning: - The Variable Label is available as an attribute (i.e.,

 attr(QFilter, "label")

 ).
-Where there are multiple filters, they are concatenated as a list (e.g., "Male, 18 to 24 and Tall"). - The Filter Name (though sometimes not human readable) is available as an attribute (i.e.,
+Where there are multiple filters, they are concatenated as a list (e.g., "Male, 18 to 24 and Tall"). - The Variable Name is available as an attribute (i.e.,

 attr(QFilter, "name")